Category Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – Ready for Your Reward?
+Greg Laurie – Standing Strong

 greglaurie